Instructor: Nigel Goldenfeld

 The purpose of your essay is to explain why the problem is interesting, what has been done, and what are the conclusions.
 Don't go into unnecessary technical details.
 The amount that you personally chose to work through the technical details is up to you; my goal is that you understand the broad issues.
 Hopefully you will find your topic sufficiently interesting that you will wish to delve deeper (and perhaps even think for yourself about the subject).
 You should imagine that you are writing the paper for a reader who is like you were before you started thinking about your topic.
 Every essay must include some sort of discussion of experiment or observations: these can either be the focus of the essay, or at least must be mentioned specifically with regard to how they demonstrate, provide counter-examples to, or otherwise inform theory.
 Essays which are purely theoretical will receive a relatively lower grade than others.
 More detailed suggestions about format are given below.

-The final exam/paper is due by 11am Tue Dec 11, 2007.
+The final exam/paper is due by 10pm Wednesday, May 12 2021.
 No excuses for lateness will be accepted unless there are extenuating circumstances or previous arrangements have been made, in accord with University regulations.
-It should not be less than 8 pages long, single spaced 12 point font, including figures.
-It should be no more than 12 pages long, single spaced 12 point font, including figures.
+It should be no more than 12 pages long, single spaced 12 point font, including figures and references (include some up-to-date review articles, and try to limit the references to around 10 or so).
 I will not read more than 12 pages of an essay.
+Essays are graded for effort, so if it is significantly shorter than 12 pages, it is likely that you will lose credit also.
 You have been warned!
+In addition to the 12 pages of the essay, there should be a cover page, which will consist of the following (a) Title, (b) author's name, (c) abstract.

 Submission instructions: